Resume Writing

 Author

 You show up.
 You fix what’s broken.
-You leave the job site cleaner than you found it.
+You leave it cleaner than you found it.

 That work ethic got you licensed.
 But here’s the problem: nobody knows you exist.

-At StylingCV, we’ve helped over 6 million professionals including thousands of tradespeople land better jobs.
-Our 11-agent AI squad knows what works in 2026.
+At StylingCV, we’ve helped over 6 million professionals — including thousands of tradespeople — land better jobs.
+Our 11-agent AI squad (Market Scout, Interrogator, Truth Check, ATS Inspector and more) knows exactly what gets past the screeners and in front of real hiring managers in 2026.
 Here’s the blueprint for plumbers.

 Why Your Cover Letter Matters More Than Your Resume

-That’s the bare minimum.
-Every other licensed plumber applying has the same credentials.
+That’s the minimum.
+Every other licensed plumber in the applicant pool has the same credentials.

 Your cover letter is where you separate yourself.
-It shows the contractor or HR manager:
+It tells the contractor or HR manager three things your resume never can:

 • You work fast — and you respect the budget

-• You communicate with homeowners — you don’t just fix pipes, you reassure people
+• You communicate with homeowners — you don’t just fix pipes, you reassure scared people

 3 Plumber Cover Letter Templates That Work